Rhea Chakraborty active member of 'drug syndicate': Narcotics Control Bureau

-Rhea Chakraborty active member of 'drug syndicate': Narcotics Control Bureau3 min read .
-Updated: 09 Sep 2020, 09:59 AM IST
+Rhea Chakraborty active member of 'drug syndicate': Narcotics Control Bureau2 min read .
+09:59 AM IST

 NCB said that Chakraborty's statement had made it clear that she is an active member of a 'drug syndicate' connected with drug supplies